MadLittleMods/STM32F3-Mouse/README.md

 A HID Mouse Project for the STM32F3 Discovery board.

-It utilizes the accelorometer for xy movement and the USER button for left clicking.
+It utilizes the accelorometer for XY movement and the USER button for left clicking.

 Features
 --------